 As stated in the Audax Australia Ride Rules, you must carry your brevet card with you on the ride.
 No one else can do it for you.
 It needs to be signed at every checkpoint with the time, as stated in the rules, by “a shopkeeper, local resident, passer-by or another disinterested person.”
 Or, if unavailable, by “another rider taking part in the ride”.

 Prior to the ride:

 During the ride, ensure the time and a signature or stamp are completed at each checkpoint.

 Upon completion of a calendar ride hand the brevet card to the Ride Organiser or mail it to them.

-For Permanent rides, a scanned copy of the brevet can be uploaded into the Audax Australia Portal.
+For Permanent rides, a scanned copy of the brevet can be uploaded to Rides > My Rides.

-Upon completion of the ride, the Ride Organiser will arrange for the rides to be Homologated, i.e. officially ratifed.
+Upon completion of the ride, the Ride Organiser will arrange for the rides to be Homologated, i.e. officially ratified.